vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/drop-tag-syntax.md

 In the latter case, such a vertex is still accessible.
 But all the properties defined by this dropped tag are not accessible.

-All the files and directories in the disk are NOT deleted directly.
-They can only be released by future operations (see TODO).
+This operation only deletes the Schema data, all the files and directories in the disk are NOT deleted directly, data is deleted in the next compaction.